mimikgit/edgeSDK/docs/_docs/1.2.0/example-apps/how-to-run-edgesdk-example-app-on-android.md

+---
+layout: docs
+title: How to run edgeSDK example app on Android
+type: example apps
+order: 01
+---

 ## Objectives

 Use the example application for Android devices to understand how interactions between application, microservice, and edgeSDK work.

 ## Installation

-First download and install the [edgeSDK for Android](https://developers-dev.mimikdev.com/docs/1.2.0/installation/android.html) on to the mobile device you will test with
+First download and install the [edgeSDK for Android](/docs/1.2.0/.2.0/installation/android.html) on to the mobile device you will test with

 On your computer use the command line to clone the edgeSDK project from GitHub somewhere accessible on your user home directory.
 This guide starts from the Downloads folder